IdentityServer/Documentation/docsv2/configuration/logging.md

 * Log4Net
 * Loupe

-There is no IdentityServer3 specific configuration required - you just need to configure one of the above logging frameworks in the host.
+There is no IdentityServer3 specific configuration required - you just need to configure one of the above logging frameworks in your host.

 ##Configuring Diagnostics
 The `LoggingOptions` class has the following settings: